- Undergraduate Students

 Location and Transport

 - Satellite campus in Lichfield and Shrewsbury and Telford Hospital.

 - Easy access by rail and car, to and from regional airports.

-- Major cities such as Birmingham, London and Manchester are easily accessible from Stoke and Stafford stations.
+- Major cities such as Birmingham, London and Manchester are easily accessible from Stoke and Stafford railway stations.